gadphly/Swift_blogs/TLSService_API_Proposal.md

 ```
 	///
-	/// Processing on connection to a listening socket
+	/// Processing on connection to a listening connection
  	///
 	/// - Parameter connectionRef:	The connected I/O instance
 	///